ActiveCampaign/mustachio/README.md

 [![Nuget](https://img.shields.io/nuget/v/Mustachio)](https://www.nuget.org/packages/Mustachio/)

-A Lightweight, powerful, flavorful, templating engine for C# and other .net-based languages.
+A lightweight, powerful, templating engine for C# and other .net-based languages.

 #### What's this for?